cskeeters/typst-markly/README.md

-This is a Typst package to add cut, bleed, and registration marks to documents.
+This is a [Typst](https://github.com/typst/typst) package to add cut, bleed, and registration marks to documents.

+It's likely that some future version of Typst will obsolete this package.
+Until that time, it's nice to have **a** way to achieve this functionality with the current version.

 # Demo